Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

+which form a complete orthogonal system in $\mathcal L^2(\mathbb R)$ and are eigenfunctions of the Hilbert transform (see, e.g., \cite{weideman1995}); here, we must mention the closely related Malmquist-Takenaka functions \cite{Malmquist1926,Takenaka1925}, which differ from the Christov functions in a scaling and a constant factor.
+Note also that there are other orthogonal systems in $\mathcal L^2(\mathbb R)$ (see, e.g., \cite{IserlesWebb2018}, where the authors explore orthogonal systems in $\mathcal L^2(\mathbb R)$ which give rise to a real skewsymmetric, tridiagonal, irreducible differentiation matrix; and they conclude that the only such orthogonal system consisting of a polynomial sequence multiplied by a weight function is the Hermite functions).

+Given a function $u(x)$ that is of Schwartz class or analytic at infinity, the coefficients of its expansion in terms of the complex Higgins functions or the Christov functions decrease exponentially fast (see, e.g., \cite{boyd1990}).
+Observe also that $(x + i) / (x - i)$ maps the real line into the unit circle, so these expansions are reduced to Fourier series, by considering, e.g., $u(L\cot(s))$, as we do in this paper; in this regard, we refer to \cite{Trogdon2016}, where there is a complete study on the convergence of the interpolation of functions on the real axis with rational functions, by using a map from $\mathbb R$ to the unit circle.

-The main caveat of \eqref{e:tha1} is the presence of the infinite sum.
+On the other hand, the computation of $(-\Delta)_s^{1/2}e^{iks}$, for $k$ odd, is much more involved than the $k$ even case, and will hence constitute one of the central aspects of this paper.
+Note that, when $k$ is odd, the main caveat of \eqref{e:tha1} is the presence of the infinite sum.
 Indeed, in the numerical implementation of \eqref{e:tha1} in \cite{cayamacuestadelahoz2021}, even if there was no truncation of the domain, it was still necessary to truncate the limits in the summation sign, to approximate numerically $(-\Delta)_s^{1/2}e^{iks}$ for $k$ odd.
-On the other hand, it was possible to consider simultaneously a large amount of odd values of $k$, by using a matrix representation, and, although the method was efficient even for moderately large amounts of frequencies and points, the size of the resulting dense matrix prevented considering arbitrarily large problems.
+On the other hand, it was possible to consider simultaneously a large amount of odd values of $k$, by using a matrix representation, and, although the method was efficient even for moderately large amounts of frequencies and points, the size of the resulting dense matrix prevented considering extremely large problems (the largest value of $N$ in \cite{cayamacuestadelahoz2021} was $N = 8192$).